Waelazar/RentandLend/README.md

 *if the chat doesn't work make sure to change the socketIo url to the Url yor are using with the port that you are using*

+## Video
+there is two format for the video:
+1. mp4
+2. the second is tscproj (it is a Camtasia studio project), to run you have to have Camtasia program.